samuel-thompsonn/browser-fighting-game-server/doc/notes.md

 ## 7/22/2023

 Going ahead with the fix identified in the notes from 7/16.
 Looks like that was the fix, and now we are good to go with knockback direction--excellent!
 I imagine this will need another look in the future for generalizing signals that determine transitions.

+Next up on my TODO list was:

+- Simplify file definitions of attack animations to include startup & end lag

+but I would like to actually add another state that might make the game more interesting--either a "low stance" state or a "blocking" state.
+I think the low state might be more interesting from a gameplay perspective because it could allow you to duck underneath a high kick.